Hazel Fact File

 Corylus avellana (Latin) Coll ( Ogham)

-Not only did hazel provide a rich source of food, its wood was ideal for many crafts due to it being strong, flexible and easy to split and coppice.
-The wood can be used to make hurdles for fencing, walls for housing, springels to hold thatch in place, stakes and supports to grow plants, fishing rods, baskets, coracles etc...
+Not only does the hazel tree provide a rich source of food, its wood is ideal for many crafts due to it being strong, flexible and easy to split and coppice.
+The wood can be used to make hurdles for fencing, walls for housing, springels to hold thatch in place, stakes and supports to grow plants.
+It can also be used to make fishing rods, baskets and coracles.

-No wonder it became so venerated and the traditional stories started to explore a deep spiritual aspect to its multi-faceted usage.
-The most famous story connected to hazel is of Finn McCuill (son of hazel) from the Fenian cycle who becomes enlightened merely from sucking the juice of the salmon of Fec which was caught in a pool surrounded by nine hazel trees, the nuts of which the salmon fed upon.
+No wonder the hazel became so venerated with its multitude of uses.
+The traditional stories explore a deep spiritual aspect to its multi-faceted usage.
+One of the most famous story connected to hazel is of Fionn MacCuill from the Fenian cycle in Irish mythology who becomes enlightened merely from sucking the juice of the salmon of Fec which was caught in a pool surrounded by nine hazel trees, the nuts of which the salmon fed upon.

 Hazel catkins mark the time of Imbolc or Oimelc (which means butter bag) as they resemble lamb’s tails and this season is traditionally the time when lambs are born and sheep begin to lactate.
 It is also the festival of Brighid who amongst other things is the muse of poets through the hazel tree.